Championing beautiful and sustainable hardwoods.

 01. American Red Oak

-American red oak is the dominant species in the U.S. hardwood forests – with distinctive grain, and wood that is not always red in colour.
+American red oak is the dominant species in the U.S. hardwood forests, 17.9% of the resource overall, with distinctive grain and wood that is not always red in colour.
 The name comes from the leaf colour in the fall.
 Red oak may be sold on the basis of ‘northern’, ‘southern’ and ‘Appalachian’.

 Red oak trees grow only naturally and almost exclusively in North America, although planted elsewhere.
 They are widely distributed throughout most of the eastern United States in mixed hardwood forests.
 The trees are very tall.
 There are many sub-species, all within the red oak classification, which grow from north to south; some high in the mountains and others on low land giving rise to different characteristics.
 Thus there are significant variations in red oaks depending on location, in particular between the slower grown northern and faster grown southern trees.
 Red oaks are regarded as highly sustainable for both domestic and export consumption and, being the largest species group, are more abundant than the white oaks.Learn more about this material

 American hard maple, growing naturally in the hardwood forests of North America, is world-renowned for its delicate colour, hardness, fine grain and finishing quality.
 The species makes up 6.6% of the total U.S. hardwood growing stock.

 It is a cold climate species, although trees can grow throughout the USA in mixed hardwood forests, but favour the more northern states.
 The species is quite different from other maples throughout the world.
 The trees often grow in dense stands on many types of soil and are also farmed for their famous maple syrup.
 Harvesting the trees is seasonal (autumn and winter).Learn more about this material